suna-aquatope/Sensei/README.md

 ---

-I make destructive changes so often that I recommend deleting the bin folder
+I often make destructive changes, so if the server does not work well when the code is updated,

-and deleting the account and starting over completely after updating the server code
+I recommend erasing the bin folder and accounts and starting over from scratch

 ---